geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis-jetty/index.rst

   Set this to a prefix so that all annotated paths for services will be prefixed by a path.
 This is useful to separate out service calls from static path calls, which is necessary if the Jetty server is serving static content. **Note:** This defaults to "/gt".

 geotrellis.include-gt-services
-  Set this to "yes" to have some :ref:`default services <Services>` to be included in the service package, including a service to Catalog information and ColorRamp information.
+  Set this to "yes" to have some :ref:`default services <Services-0.9.0>` to be included in the service package, including a service to Catalog information and ColorRamp information.

 Response utils
 --------------